 The 6 reasons why you need a CRM apply to any organisation, no matter if you’re an Enterprise, nonprofit or SMB.
-A CRM offers tremendous advantages to propel your business forward (particularly if implemented correctly by an expert consultancy like CloudAnalysts.)
+A CRM offers tremendous advantages to propel your business forward, if implemented correctly by an expert consultancy like CloudAnalysts.

 6 Reasons Why You Need a CRM

 On average, an inside sales rep spends only 32% of their day selling.
 The rest of the time they’re looking up information, trying to plan out which lead to call next, or logging notes.
 A CRM improves that, and can make your spreadsheets and customer data interactive, shareable and embedded in (semi-)automated sales process.
-More efficient sales reps, means more sales, right?
-If you like that idea, then you’d like a CRM.
+Like that idea?
+Then you’d like a CRM.

 - Use your CRM to link the various activities and people together that are needed to convert a prospect into a customer.